OpenC3/docs.openc3.com/_docs_v5/4_guides/scripting.md

 ## Test Procedure API

 The following methods are designed to be used in test procedures.
-However, they can also be used in custom built OpenC3 tools.
-Please see the OpenC3 Tool API section for methods that are more efficient to use in custom tools.
+However, they can also be used in custom built COSMOS tools.
+Please see the COSMOS Tool API section for methods that are more efficient to use in custom tools.

 ### Migration from COSMOS v4

-The following API methods are either deprecated (will not be ported to OpenC3 5) or currently unimplemented (eventually will be ported to OpenC3 5):
+The following API methods are either deprecated (will not be ported to COSMOS 5) or currently unimplemented (eventually will be ported to COSMOS 5):

 | Method                                | Tool                         | Status                            |
 | ------------------------------------- | ---------------------------- | --------------------------------- |